CyberArk

 2. Set the Access and ID token lifetime to 1 hour.

-3. Check the Issue refresh tokens checkbox.
+3. Select Issue refresh tokens.

 4. Set the Refresh token lifetime to 365 days.